 Gumbel, Walter von, born 15-03-1892 in Hanover,

 on 01-10-1907, age 18.
 He was in the fields of the first war and ended as a Regiments Adjutant in the 64th Reserve Infantry Regiment.
-He retired from the Army on 28-03-1920, age 28 and entered the Police Service
+After the war he retired from the Army on 28-03-1920, age 28 and entered the Police Service

 on 29-03-1920.
 Gümbel reactivated in the new growing Reichswehr on 05-10-1935, in the Staff of the 27th Infantry Regiment.
 At the beginning of World War II, he was the commander of the 118th Infantry Regiment, until 06-02-1940 and commander of the 516th Infantry Regiment to 09-12-1941.
 Gumbel here with Fieldmarshall Erwin Rommel